 If you want to limit your liability for the debts of your consulting business and also avoid paying high corporate taxes, a limited liability company (LLC) might be the business entity for you.
-An LLC is not the only business entity to choose from, and you might find you would prefer the ease of running a sole proprietorship or the tax benefits of a corporation.
-Further, if you are a licensed professional such as a doctor or an attorney, your state's laws might prohibit you from forming an LLC.
-But if those considerations and constraints don't apply to you, consider forming an LLC for your business.
+However, an LLC isn't the only business entity to choose from, and you might find you would prefer the ease of running a sole proprietorship or the tax benefits of a corporation.

 A consultant is a broad term that includes a variety of professionals who provide advice in their field of expertise, such as marketing, technology, or human resources.
 Any kind of consultant can use the information in this article, but every business is unique.
 Take the time to consider your goals and the needs of your company to determine if you should form an LLC.